elupus/esphome-nibe/README.md

 If your heat pump has very old software, consider updating it first: [myUplink Firmware Downloads](https://myuplink.com/update-firmware)

+> [!NOTE]
+> esp8266 boards are currently not supported due to lack of UDP socket abstraction support in esphome.

 ### Wifi power save mode
 It is recommended to disable powersave mode on wifi, to make sure the device does not miss UDP requests sent.